openvinotoolkit/openvino/docs/articles_en/learn-openvino/llm_inference_guide/llm-inference-native-ov.rst

-Run LLM Inference on Native OpenVINO (not recommended)
+Generative AI with Base OpenVINO (not recommended)
 ===============================================================================================

 To run Generative AI models using native OpenVINO APIs you need to follow regular